-Smart tags are formed by a combination of intents and features or semantic patterns and words filters.
+Tags are formed by a combination of Intents or semantic patterns and words filters.

 You can use tags to automatically categorize any data, such as surveys, support tickets or calls.
 With our Salesforce and Zendesk Support integrations, they can also be used to automate actions like assigning a priority to support tickets.

 An example use case is to automate the prioritization of support tickets by leveraging our Zendesk Support integration, where the automation flow is as follows:

-In these articles you can see more details on how tags are used:
+In these articles below you can see more details on how tags are used: